xen-troops/zephyr/boards/arm/rz_g3s/doc/delivery/yocto_build.rst

 Compatibility
 -------------

-This Yocto build is based on top of RZ/G3S Board Support Package Version 1.0.0 (`Renesas Board support Package`_) with ``meta-rz-features`` layer provided with Multi-OS Package v2.0.0.
+This Yocto build is based on top of RZ/G3S Board Support Package Version 1.0.0 (`Linux Start-up Guide for RZ/G3S Board Support Package`_) with ``meta-rz-features`` layer provided with Multi-OS Package v2.0.0.
 Please note that current release is based on Multi-OS Package v2.0.0 and do not support Multi-OS-Package v2.0.1.